CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Overview

-Notice that all the subterm reasoning is now gone from \eqref{eq:example-preprocessing}.
-When the preprocessing is sufficiently comprehensive to establish the proof of the query without the help of the general axioms, we can factor out a significant portion of the subterm reasoning to a point that we can reason modulo $\equiv$ while avoiding the unsoundness problem shown in \autoref{ex:subterm-contradition}.
-This heuristic, further described in \autoref{sec:final-optimization}, leads to a significant performance improvement, as shown in \autoref{sec:experiments}.
+\begin{mrmk}[Eliminating subterm reasoning] Note that the need for subterm reasoning is entirely eliminated from~\eqref{eq:example-preprocessing}.
+When the preprocessing is sufficiently comprehensive to establish the proof of the query without the help of the general axioms, we can factor out a significant portion of the subterm reasoning to a point that we can again reason modulo $\beq$ while avoiding the unsoundness problems shown in \autoref{ex:subterm-contradiction}.
+This heuristic, further described in \autoref{sec:final-optimization}, leads thus to a significant performance improvement, as shown in \autoref{sec:experiments}, at the cost of completeness. \end{mrmk}